 Earl believes that a strong and continuing federal support for education is absolutely essential to our success, especially with rapidly emerging new technologies.
 A strong educational system creates citizens who develop sound reasoning skills, innovative thinking, and creative problem-solving skills – attributes that help them not only compete in an increasingly global economy, but contribute to the vitality and sustainability of their own communities.
 Numerous studies have shown that every dollar spent on education has a multiplier effect on the future of our children, communities, and economy.

-Throughout his career, Earl has been an advocate for a strong K-12 public education system for all.
+Throughout his career, Earl has been fighting for a strong K-12 public education system for all.
 He does this by supporting:

 - Universal Pre-kindergarten programs, such as Head Start, which are particularly critical to the success of young students of color.
 In 2017 alone, Head Start Oregon served nearly 18,000 children and their families in Oregon.